purecloudgdprrequests/purecloudgdprrequests.github.io/README.md

 * Mark it as Active
 * Do a hard refresh (CTRL+F5 or CTRL+R in Google Chrome).
 If the app does not appear, logout and log back in.

-## Known issues/limitations
+## Known issues/limitations/TODOs

-* Does not support GDPR_UPDATE requests (yet)
+* Does not support GDPR_UPDATE requests (yet).
+Need to add a new form (modal?) to add replacement fields
-* Requests are not sorted by `Created Date` because each request to the Users API does not take the same amount of time
+* Requests are not sorted by `Created Date` because each request to the Users API does not take the same amount of time for each card
+* Add Categories for search results (using Bootstrap accordion)
+* Add confirmation dialog when clicking on submit request for a delete request to show the number of records that will be deleted